 - Admission to the party is not included with a regular pass, it is a separate ticketed event.
 You can get AAA discounted tickets.
 (Yes, they really do kick everyone without a special ticket/wristband out!)

 - The party runs from 7 pm – 12 am.
 Yes, a late night, and your little ones are sure to turn into pumpkins on the ride home, but it is totally worth it.
+Tip, you can get into the park as early as 4 pm.

 - CANDY, CANDY, CANDY!
 Trick or Treat stations are located throughout the park, and the candy handed is “the good stuff.”